songgz/shopror/README.md

 ## English README

-ShopRoR is based on Rails4.0, include normal the features of e-commerce.
+ShopRoR is based on Rails 4.2, include normal the features of e-commerce.

 Please feel free to [contact me](mailto:sgzhe@163.com) if you have any questions.